Southern California Edison

-In addition, SCE operates a regulated gas and water utility.
-SCE is the sole commercial provider of natural gas and fresh water service to Santa Catalina Island, including the city of Avalon, California.
-SCE operates the utilities under the names of Catalina Island Gas Company and Catalina Island Water Company.
+In addition to its electric business, SCE operates the sole gas utility and water utility on Santa Catalina Island, under the names Catalina Island Gas Company and Catalina Island Water Company.

 History

 The origins of the company lie with the grand scheme of business magnate Henry E. Huntington and hydraulic engineer John S. Eastwood, developed around 1908, for a vast complex of reservoirs to be constructed in the Sierra Nevada Mountains of central California.
 Huntington founded Pacific Light and Power, one of the roughly two dozen companies he controlled at the time, to execute what would eventually become one of the largest hydropower systems in the United States, the Big Creek Hydroelectric Project.
 Pacific Light and Power was one of the predecessor companies to SCE, along with Edison Electric, Mt.
 Whitney Power & Electric Co., California Electric Power Co., Southern California Power Co., and others.

-Settlement for blackout

-Southern California Edison agreed to pay a $650,000 settlement for the 2011 blackout with FERC and NERC.

-Shooting

-On December 16, 2011, a shooting occurred when an employee of Southern California Edison opened fire at an office building in Irwindale.
-The employee killed two co-workers and seriously wounded two others before committing suicide.
+In 2011, a shooting occurred when an employee of Southern California Edison opened fire at an office building in Irwindale.